Eastern Neck National Wildlife Refuge: History

 During the 1950s a property developer proposed to subdivide a portion of the island into 293 house lots.
 The U.S. Fish and Wildlife Service acquired the entire island between 1962 and 1967, preserving the land for wildlife.
 This purchase was largely in response to concerns over the development made by the local community.
 The sole house built for the Cape Chester subdivision now houses park personnel.

 The Kent County Department of Parks and Recreation operates the Ingleside Recreation Area, under a cooperative agreement with the U.S. Fish & Wildlife Service, from May 1 to September 30, with facilities for crabbing and car-top boat launching.

 Eastern Neck National Wildlife Refuge serves as a land-use model within the Chesapeake Bay watershed through its sustainable agriculture, wetland restoration and native landscaping.

-Eastern Neck National Wildlife Refuge is an increasingly popular nature tourism destination on Maryland's upper Eastern Shore, attracting over 70,000 visitors annually to its waterfront vistas, peaceful walking trails, and "watchable wildlife."
+Eastern Neck National Wildlife Refuge attracts over 70,000 visitors annually to its waterfront vistas, peaceful walking trails, and "watchable wildlife", making it an increasingly popular nature tourism destination on Maryland's upper Eastern Shore.